armno/PhotoSwipe/README.md

 }, false);
 ```

-- **getImageCaption**: Like "getImageSource", function to specify how the gallery obatins image captions.
-By default, the gallery looks for an image's "alt" tag.
+- `getImageCaption`: Like `getImageSource`, function to specify how the gallery obatins image captions.
+By default, the gallery looks for an image's `alt` tag.
-- **getImageMetaData**: Function to associated additional meta data against an image in the gallery.
-This meta data can then be used in your own code if you listen to the "onDisplayImage" event.
+- `getImageMetaData`: Function to associated additional meta data against an image in the gallery.
+This meta data can then be used in your own code if you listen to the `onDisplayImage` event.

 ```js
 getImageMetaData: function(el){